CerberusProgrammer/weight_tracker/README.md

 - ~~Request the goals of the user.~~
 - ~~Adapative way to display de Axis X and Y for the weight.~~
 - ~~A local registration of the weight.~~
+- Pending to do a functional user data file.
 - A more beautiful interactive history of all the weight.
 - Post the screenshots here.
 - Do an executable for Windows & Android (Maybe i'll upload this to the play store).